geoscixyz/3dem-7/content/program.md

 to = "12:00"
 chair = "Evan Um"
 talks = [
-    {title="On the Robustness, Efficiency and Scalability of an Iterative Framework in Combination With the Block-Based PREconditioner For Square Blocks PRESB Applied To Controlled-Source Electromagnetic Modelling", authors="Michael Weiss, Thomas Kalscheuer, and Maya Neytcheva"}, {title="Rapid 3D finite-difference modelling for magnetotellurics based on Reduced Basis Method", authors="Hao Dong and Yijie Cui"}, ]
+    {title="On the Robustness, Efficiency and Scalability of an Iterative Framework in Combination With the Block-Based PREconditioner For Square Blocks PRESB Applied To Controlled-Source Electromagnetic Modelling", authors="Michael Weiss, Thomas Kalscheuer, and Maya Neytcheva", abstract="Weiss2023-3DEM7.pdf"}, {title="Rapid 3D finite-difference modelling for magnetotellurics based on Reduced Basis Method", authors="Hao Dong and Yijie Cui", abstract="Dong_etal_3DEM7.pdf"}, ]

 [[extra.events]]